 Chapter 8 Sampling and Inference

 This chapter explores both theoretical and practical issues related to sampling and statistical inference.
-This material is critical to understanding hypothesis testing, which is taken up in the next chapter, but is also interesting in its own right.
+The material covered here is critical to understanding hypothesis testing, which is taken up in the next chapter, but is also interesting in its own right.
 To follow along with the graphics and statistics used here, you need to load the county20.rda

 data set, as well as the DescTools